-These easy mini tarts made with a store-bought pie dough and your favorite jams or marmalades come together in 10 minutes!
+These easy mini tarts made with a store-bought pastry dough and your favorite jams or marmalades come together in 10 minutes!
 They are a great treat to cook with kids for Valentines Day (i.e., use heart cutouts) or a stay-at-home rainy day.
 Delicious and deliciously easy!Jump to Recipe Print Recipe

 While these jam tarts are simple to make, the taste will only shine if you take care to use quality ingredients.

 Jam tarts are a classic British dessert.
-Traditionally the dough is a “shortbread dough”, which is quite easy to make actually.
+Traditionally the dough is a “shortcrust dough”, which is quite easy to make actually.
 Americans refer to this pastry dough as shortbread dough.
-Because I wanted to make this kid-friendly and super simple, I opted for store bought dough.
+Because I wanted to make this kid-friendly and super simple, I opted for ready-made or store bought pastry dough.

 I tried it with store-bought puff pastry dough and found that too delicate for the jams.
 What seemed to work best was a refrigerated pie dough.
 The goal was to find a ready-made dough as close to shortbread as possible.
 The winner was a refrigerated pie crust dough from Pillsbury.

 The only modification I made to the ready-made pastry dough for these tarts was to roll it out thinner than it came in the package.
 The packaged roll was for a pie, and these tarts only have a tablespoon or so of jam in them, so you don’t want the jam overwhelmed by a thick dough. (my mom asked me how I got the crust so delicate 🙂